hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 ## Getting/Setting ONU GPON LOID
-This setting must be set with the **scfg.txt**, in the key `CHAR-ARRAY CFG_ID_LOID`.
+This setting must be changed with the **scfg.txt**, in the key `CHAR-ARRAY CFG_ID_LOID`.
 For add Loid username we add the following line to `/userdata/scfg.txt`

 ```
 CHAR-ARRAY CFG_ID_LOID = { 0xXX,0xXX,0xXX,0xXX, 0xXX,0xXX,0xXX,0xXX, 0xXX,0xXX,0xXX,0xXX, 0xXX,0xXX,0xXX,0xXX, 0xXX,0xXX,0xXX,0xXX, 0xXX,0xXX,0xXX,0xXX };
 ```

-For example, if the Loid like `0123456` ,
+For example, if the Loid is like `0123456`:
 ```
 CHAR-ARRAY CFG_ID_LOID = { 0x30,0x31,0x32,0x33, 0x34,0x35,0x36,0x00, 0x00,0x00,0x00,0x00, 0x00,0x00,0x00,0x00, 0x00,0x00,0x00,0x00, 0x00,0x00,0x00,0x00 };
 ```

 ## Getting/Setting ONU GPON LOID password
-This setting must be set with the `misc` binary and the `pon_passwd set 0123456789"` command.
+This setting must be changed with the `misc` binary and the `pon_passwd set 0123456789"` command.
-For example, if the Loid password like `0123456789` ,
+For example, if the Loid password is like `0123456789`:
 ```
 #ONT/system/misc> pon_passwd set 0123456789
 ```

-The get command can also be used to retrieve the set Loid password.
+The get command can also be used to retrieve the configured Loid password.
 ```
 #ONT/system/misc> pon_passwd get
 eqsn: 01234567890000000000